alexappiahjunior/Secure-Internet-Gateway-Project/README.md

 Built a secure Internet gateway by integrating Cisco LAN with a FortiGate firewall.
 Configured NAT, firewall policies, and manual URL/IP filtering, then validated with Linux client testing to demonstrate routing, firewall, and network security skills.

 Table of contents
--Overview
+- Overview
--Network Topology
+* Network Topology
--IP Addressing
++IP Addressing
 -Configurations
 -Testing and Troubleshooting